Paul-Clue/bendingspoons/README.md

 ## Description

 This is the home page UI for a potential workout app.
 This page was built specifically for the IPhone X screen size.
 I was given the original UI and told to make an exact replica of it in 2 1/2 hours.
-This image folder holds a screenshot of the original.

 ## Instructions